 Courses at Penn - Useful Resources

-- UNIVERSITY COURSE TIMETABLE - list of courses by department and room assignments (classrooms are posted closer to the start of the semester).
+At this link, you will find a list of University of Pennsylvania courses by department and room assignments (classrooms are posted closer to the start of the semester).

 Each school/program at Penn has its own registration rules and procedures.
-If you have questions/concerns after reviewing the school’s website, please contact: Amanda Aronoff, Associate Director of Cross-Disciplinary Programs at firstname.lastname@example.org or Sherita Ragins, Coordinator for Cross-Disciplinary Programs at email@example.com.
+If you have questions/concerns after reviewing the school’s website, please contact: Amanda Aronoff, Director of Cross-Disciplinary Programs and Academic Options at email@example.com or Sherita Ragins, Coordinator for Cross-Disciplinary Programs at firstname.lastname@example.org.

-- If there is a time conflict, Wharton will not be able to issue the permit and will not reserve your seat in the class pending resolution of the course conflict.
+- Important Note Regarding Time Conflict: You must resolve all time conflicts prior to January 29th.
+If there is a time conflict, Wharton will not be able to issue the permit and will not reserve your seat in the class.

 Questions: Contact the MBA Program Office